microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 - When forming squads, encourage folks to group by time zone.
 This allows the members of each squad to take the same lunch or dinner break together.
 - For a multi-day hack, after a shared kick-off meeting on day 1, coaches can designate the hours they will be available on the subsequent days.
 The squads can then decide to start earlier/finish later if all members are in the same time zone.
 For example, coaches can be available 10am-6pm Eastern.
 A squad in the eastern time zone can start 9am and finish at 4pm.
 The squad in the western time zone can work the same hours in their own time zone, resulting in them working the last hour without a coach.

-It is possible to host a "hybrid" event that has some attendees and coaches in person, and others remote!
+It is possible to host a "hybrid" event that has some attendees and coaches in person, and others remote.
 Here are recommendations from experiences we have had with different permutations:

 - Hosting an in-person event with remote attendees.
-	- Group remote attendees into one or more squads depending on the number
+	- Group remote attendees into one or more squads consisting only of remote attendees.
+Don't mix and match.
 	- Dedicate an in-person coach to support the remote squads
 	- The dedicated in-person coach is responsible for making sure the A/V connections between the venue and the event team in Microsoft Teams is working
 	- The dedicated in-person coach must represent the remote attendees to the lead coach & other in-person attendees.
 When questions come up online, the dedicated in-person coach can be the one to get the attention of the lead or other in-person coaches.